1Solon/cv/main.typ

 )

 == Profile
-I am a Software Developer with 1 formal year of experience implementing front- and back-end services.
-I have a strong understanding of the full software development lifecycle, including Agile, Test-Driven Development, and DevOps.
+I am a Software Developer with 2 formal years of experience implementing both front and back-end services, with a strong understanding of the full software development lifecycle, including Agile, Test-Driven Development, and DevOps.
 I build and implement applications using modern technologies such as Go, Node, and React.
-I also develop and maintain databases and have a strong understanding of software design and architecture principles.
+I also develop and maintain databases with detailed knowledge of software design and architecture principles.

 == Education